Coxeter categories and quantum groups: Braided Coxeter categories

 \item A functor of braided Coxeter categories $\C\to\C'$ is a tuple $(H_B,\gamma_{B'B})$ such that \begin{itemize} \item $H_B:\C_B\to\C'_{B}$ is a $1$--morphism of $B$--objects in $\Cat^{\ten,\beta}$; \item $(H_B,\gamma_{B'B})$ is a $1$--morphism of pre--Coxeter objects in $\Cat^{\ten}$. \end{itemize} Finally, a natural transformation $u:H\Rightarrow H'$ is a $2$--morphism of $B$--objects in $\Cat^{\ten,\beta}$. \end{enumerate} \end{definition}

-\remark The identity \eqref{eq:coprod-id} relates the failure of $(F_i,J_i)$ to be a braided monoidal functor and that of $S_i$ to be a monoidal isomorphism.
+\remarks \begin{itemize}\itemsep0.25cm \item The identity \eqref{eq:coprod-id} relates the failure of $(F_i,J_i)$ to be a braided monoidal functor and that of $S_i$ to be a monoidal isomorphism.
 That is, if \eqref{eq:coprod-id} holds, then $S_i$ is monoidal if and only if $J_i$ is braided.
 Conversely, if $S_i$ is monoidal and $J_i$ is braided, then \eqref{eq:coprod-id} automatically holds.
-In particular, every Coxeter object in $\Cat^{\ten,\beta}$ is a braided Coxeter category.\\
+In particular, every Coxeter object in $\Cat^{\ten,\beta}$ is a braided Coxeter category. \item The main examples of braided Coxeter categories arise as representations of a \emph{quasi--Coxeter quasitriangular quasibialgebra}, as defined in \cite[Sec.
+3]{vtl-4}. \item In \cite{ATL2}, we only consider {$\sfa$--strict} braided Coxeter categories and, for simplicity, refer to them as braided Coxeter categories. \end{itemize}